arj03/ssb-new-format/README.md

    general concept of the same idea, we should strive to keep the core as minimal as possible.

+# Replication / RPC

+This section is currently just notes:

+- ssb-ebt: replicate will replicate multiple feeds
+- Legacy replication (ssb-replicate) createHistoryStream per feed
+- blobs: get (max size option), createWants

+On initial sync:

+@Piet: This (replication limiter) module does what it's intended to do, but it turns out the bottleneck is not actually in replication as we originally thought (%HJTzjmTcr8FsKt34wmvN5ett4imneEzHp7dCab2rGpg=.sha256).
+See also "solving initial sync" (%3hli4+jOqRZ1EE6EckvVh74DIda+hRzabTfvHecxfqU=.sha256).

+@Staltz: Yes I'm really looking forward to eventually building a hybrid approach, something like: use ssb-ooo to fetch latest messages, ignore the sigchain verification of those, and in the meanwhile download all the past and index those.
+Unfortunately we don't yet have a way of doing that first part: fetch latest in ssb-ooo style, and also some basic things like username and avatar are dependent on often very old about messages, and I dont think we have an algorithm that can fetch just the right (the latest) about message and send that to a requesting peer.
+It would be awesome if someone would build a contained sbot plugin for this initial experience, something that has a pull stream in reverse, so you can fetch latest ooo messages kind of like how you fetch blobs, and then progressively fetches remaining ooo messages to complement that (such as about messages, like messages, other acquaintances in threads, etc).
+And then the full download can be displayed as a notification, with a pause/resume button for those that want to control the incoming data.
+That's the dream situation.

 ## Performance

 These are some notes on the current js implementation for 100k